FREQUENTLY ASKED QUESTIONS

 I lost something at the market.

-I want to have a table at the Napa Farmers Market.
-How do I arrange this?
+How do I have a nonprofit booth at the Napa Farmers Market?